dashodanger/tinyprimesynth/README.md

   - More forgiving of soundfonts that are missing various presets but are otherwise correctly formed (i.e., no piano or drums)

 - Differences from upstream BW_Midi_Sequencer:
-  - DMX MUS conversion routines replace with zlib-licensed implementation by Steve Clark (https://github.com/fawtytoo/Mus2Midi)
+  - DMX MUS conversion routines replaced with zlib-licensed implementation by Steve Clark (https://github.com/fawtytoo/Mus2Midi)
   - Support for IMF, CMF and XMI song formats removed
   - "Real time interface" context removed
   - Support for raw OPL events/playback removed